OlivierLD/raspberry-coffee/README.md

 Do take a look, it also comes with a readme file.

 ---
+_Note:_
+This project uses gradle and git.
+Gradle will be installed automatically if it is not present on your system, it uses the gradle wrapper (`gradlew`).

+Git is usually installed on Linux and Mac, but not on Windows.
+On Windows, you need to install the [`git bash shell`](http://lmgtfy.com/?q=install+git+bash+shell+on+windows), and run in it the commands mentioned in this document.
+---
 To build it, clone this project, make sure the scripts named <code>makeall</code> and <code>gradlew</code> are executable, and execute <code>makeall</code>.
 <pre>
  Prompt> chmod +x makeall gradlew